axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/config-blocks/_index.md

 ```

-To define a block that defines more than one object, use **root** as the type of the block, and reference the block from the main part of the {{% productparam "abbrev" %}} configuration file.
+To define a block that defines more than one object, use **root** as the type of the block, and reference the block from the main part of the {{% param "product.abbrev" %}} configuration file.

 ## Example: Defining blocks with multiple elements {#example-configuration-block-root}